-The winning entries from our ninth competition are below.
+The 2015 winners from our ninth competition are below.
 Scroll down to view judges’ comments.
 To read the winning poems check out our anthologies page.

 The 2015 Competition